Shenyang J-15: Flight testing

-On 25 November 2012, Chinese media reported that two J-15s had made arrested landings on Liaoning..
+On 25 November 2012, Chinese media publicly reported that J-15s had made arrested landings on Liaoning.
 The first landing was made by pilot Dai Mingmeng (戴明盟).
 Luo Yang, the aircraft's head of production and designer, died the same day.
 PLA Daily newspaper indicated that the first five naval pilots (including Dai) conducted J-15 fighter landings and takeoffs.
-Test and training program officials confirmed the carrier-borne aircraft and special equipment for the landing flight had gone through strict tests, and fighter jets can be deployed on the carrier.
+Test and training program officials confirmed that the carrier-borne aircraft and special equipment for the landing flight had gone through strict tests, and fighter jets can be deployed on the carrier.